Last Updated | November 17, 2023

+Are you looking for the difference between HL7 vs FHIR?
+Read the guide to get the correct answer and critically understand what is the difference between HL7 and FHIR.
 HL7 is a set of international data-sharing standards that are meant to enhance healthcare interoperability.
-HL7 is a clinical messaging format that supports secure exchange of documents and healthcare messaging between healthcare organizations.
+HL7 is a clinical messaging format that supports the secure exchange of documents and healthcare messaging between healthcare organizations.
 HL7 uses ASCII text-based messages to communicate between different systems, such as patient management systems, healthcare information systems, EMRs, laboratory information systems, and billing systems.
 On the other hand, the Fast Healthcare Interoperability Resources (FHIR) standard was released in 2014, as an alternative to HL7 v2, as an open standard that enables new apps and legacy systems to more easily exchange data than in the past.
 This move hopes to improve interoperability and enhance the efficiency of communication.
 Based on RESTful principles, FHIR aims to accelerate the implementation of HL7 and enhance interaction between legacy healthcare systems, as well as allow users to gain access to medical data from various devices.

-Health Level Seven (HL7) facilitates the sharing of vital information between different healthcare systems.
+Health Level Seven (HL7) is one of the HL7 examples facilitates the sharing of vital information between different healthcare systems.
 It is the seventh OSI layer protocol that defines the format and the content of the messages that must be used by applications when exchanging data with one another.
 Here are the different HL7 Protocols:

 Event Driven Protocol